+NO STREET/ DARTICULARS ADDITIONAL LICE AND

 NO STREET/ PARTICULARS ADDITIONAL USE AND

-NO LOCALITY OF LAND CONDITIONS (WHERE
+LOCALITY OF LAND CONDITIONS (WHERE

-LOCALITY OF LAND · '

 APPLICABLE)

 A42 1-42 187 Hawkins Lot 60 Place of Worship and

 Road, Reception Centre.

 Jandabup

 Conditions:

 1. A 'Reception Centre' is only

 permitted where it is

-incidental to a 'Place of Worship'.
+incidental to a 'Place of

-vvorsnip .
+Worship'.

 2. Any development

 application for a Place of

 Worship is to be

 accompanied by the

 following documentation to

 the satisfaction of the local

 government on advice from

 the Department of Water

 and Environmental

 Regulation and Department of Biodiversity.

-of Biodiversity, Conservation and
+Conservation and Attractions:

-Attractions:

-Alliaciioris.
+Attractions.

 (a) A Water Management Plan

 to address potential

 development impacts to the

 adjoining Lake Jandabup

 from changes to surface

 and ground water hydrology

 and water quality;

 (b) Information to demonstrate

 adequate setbacks and

+buffers from adjacent

-٨ 10 STREET/ PARTICULARS ADDITIONAL USE AND LOCALITY OF LAND CONDITIONS (WHERE APPLICABLE) buffers from adjacent wetland boundaries, consistent with State policy and guidance; (c) A Wetland Management Plan for the buffer to Lake Jandabup, consistent with State policy and guidance; (d) Information to demonstrate compliance with the Government Sewerage Policy.
+NO STREET/ LOCALITY PARTICULARS OF LAND ADDITIONAL USE AND CONDITIONS (WHERE APPLICABLE) wetland boundaries, consistent with State policy and guidance; (c) A Wetland Management Plan for the buffer to Lake Jandabup, consistent with State policy and guidance; (d) Information to demonstrate compliance with the Government Sewerage Policy.